sgbernardo/illinois_businessanalytics/README.md

 ### MBA 563 - Data Toolkit
+**1. ETL and EDA with R (ETL_EDA_UsingR)**

+This project explores the ETL and EDA functionalities of R using grocery data in MBA 561 to compare the capabilities of R with PowerBI and Alteryx, both used for data analytics and visualization.

 ### MBA 564A - Applying Data Analytics in Marketing
 **1. Data Wrangling using R: Application to Netflix Data**